digidem/comapeo-mobile/docs/EndToEndTests/Observations.md

 - Checks that all of the back buttons work
 - Checks that the observations list button goes to the observations list screen from map and the camera screen
 - Checks that observation names, time captures, thumbnails and icons display as expected on the list screen and the show observation screen

+### Special Considerations

+- There is no way to automatically test the appearance of the dots, but it can be checked on a screenshot